 Duke gastroenterologists specialize in the diagnosis and treatment of gastritis, stomach ulcers, hernias, and other stomach disorders.
-We identify the source of your gastric or stomach pain, and recommend steps to restore your health.
+We identify the source of your gastric or stomach pain and recommend steps to restore your health.

 Our use of advanced diagnostic imaging and our experience treating the full range of stomach disorders ensures you get prompt relief.
 We do everything we can to reduce or eliminate your discomfort as quickly as possible.

-A flexible lighted tube (called an endoscope) with tiny camera at its tip is inserted through the mouth to look for abnormalities in the stomach and its lining.
+A flexible lighted tube (called an endoscope) with a tiny camera at its tip is inserted through the mouth to look for abnormalities in the stomach and its lining.

-A tiny electronic device inserted by catheter through the nose detects weaknesses within the esophagus by monitoring strength and patterns of muscle function.
+A tiny electronic device inserted by catheter through the nose detects weaknesses within the esophagus by monitoring the strength and patterns of muscle function.

 Measures acid content.